Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Go-live in project management is perhaps the most important date there is.
 It’s the whole purpose of the project, to be unleashed to do what it is supposed to do.
 Without golive templates and checklists to govern the pre-go-live process, it’s very easy to miss something that could end up derailing the success of the project solution.

-Whether you call this document a cutover checklist, a readiness checklist, an SAP go-live checklist, or something else, the goal is the same.
+Whether you call this document a cutover checklist, a readiness checklist, a post M&A integration checklist, a project management checklist, an SAP go-live checklist, or something else, the goal is the same.
 Which is to ensure that all requirements have been met to successfully launch the project for those that are intended to use it.

 OCM Solution Go-Live Readiness Checklist Template